beckyricha/alexa-gmail/README.md

 This skill is live on Amazon, and can be installed from the Alexa app.
 User information is on <a href="http://email-skill.blogspot.com">my Blogger page.</a>

-Developer info for those who wish to tweak it are posted as a <a href="https://www.hackster.io/user1681818436/gmail-for-alexa-3fd61a">project on hackster.io</a> and will be here soon.
+The full story of what I was trying to do with this, and developer instrucitons for those who wish to tweak it are <a href="https://beckyricha.github.io/alexa-gmail/MakeYourOwn.html">here.

 <script src="//z-na.amazon-adsystem.com/widgets/onejs?MarketPlace=US&adInstanceId=ae042d4b-1dc0-49c9-bdcb-c75f357c93af&storeId=seniorhacks-20"></script>